DrugLib.com — Drug Information Portal

 Secondary outcome:

 Detailed description: Depression in men is often masked by high-risk behaviors such as alcohol and drug abuse.
 Common symptoms among depressed men include feelings of hopelessness and helplessness, irritability, and anger.
-MSM is among the highest risk groups for HIV/AIDS due to high-risk behaviors, such as unprotected sexual intercourse and drug abuse.
+MSM are among those at highest for HIV acquisition due to high-risk behaviors, including unprotected sexual intercourse and drug abuse.
 Bupropion is an antidepressant medication commonly used to treat depression.
-The purpose of this study is to evaluate how bupropion affects the likelihood of high-risk behaviors in MSM diagnosed with depression.
+The purpose of this study thus was whether bupropion could help MSM with mild-to-moderate depression reduce their high-risk behaviors.
+Participants in this trial were randomly assigned to receive either bupropion or placebo for 6 months.
+Study visits lasting approximately 2 hours each occurred at Day 0, and at Months 4, 6, and 9; included in these visits were physical examination, testing for HIV and sexually transmitted disease (STD), depression screening, and an interview-administered questionnaire inquiring into sexual activity and drug use.
+Shorter study visits, lasting 15

 Eligibility